Benefits and realistic goals

 Short answers for patients

-How fast should peptide therapy benefits appear?
+How quickly do peptide therapy benefits appear?

-Are peptide therapy benefits guaranteed?
+Are peptide therapy results guaranteed?

 Are compounded peptide medications FDA-approved?